-Setting Meaning Status Interface active: Connection status of the selected Ethernet interface Name: Name of the interface you are currently configuring ■ Plug connection: Number of the plug connection of this interface on the logic unit of the control Profile Here you can create or select a profile in which all settings shown in this window are stored.
-HEIDENHAIN provides two standard profiles: ■ DHCP-LAN: Settings for the standard TNC Ethernet interface, should work in a standard company network.
-MachineNet: Settings for the second, optional Ethernet interface; for configuration of the machine network Press the corresponding buttons to save, load and delete profiles IP address Automatically procure IP address option: The TNC is to procure the IP address from the DHCP server ■ Set the IP address manually option: Manually define the IP address and subnet mask.
+Setting Meaning Status Interface active: Connection status of the selected Ethernet interface Name: Name of the interface you are currently configuring Plug connection: Number of the plug connection of this interface on the logic unit of the control Profile Here you can create or select a profile in which all settings shown in this window are stored.
+HEIDENHAIN provides two standard profiles: DHCP-LAN: Settings for the standard TNC Ethernet interface, should work in a standard company network.
+MachineNet: Settings for the second, optional Ethernet interface; for configuration of the machine network Press the corresponding buttons to save, load and delete profiles IP address Automatically procure IP address option: The TNC is to procure the IP address from the DHCP server Set the IP address manually option: Manually define the IP address and subnet mask.
 Input: Four numerical values separated by points, in each field, e.g. 160.1.180.20 and 255.255.0.0

-Setting Meaning Domain Name Server (DNS) ■ Automatically procure DNS option: The TNC is to automatically procure the IP address of the domain name server Manually configure the DNS option: Manually enter the IP addresses of the servers and the domain name Default gateway Automatically procure default gateway option: The TNC is to automatically procure the default gateway Manually configure the default gateway option: Manually enter the IP addresses of the default gateway
+Setting Meaning Domain Name Server (DNS) Automatically procure DNS option: The TNC is to automatically procure the IP address of the domain name server Manually configure the DNS option: Manually enter the IP addresses of the servers and the domain name Default gateway Automatically procure default gateway option: The TNC is to automatically procure the default gateway

-- ▶ Apply the changes with the 0K button, or discard them with the Cance1 button - ▶ Select the Internet tab:
+Apply the changes with the OK button, or discard them with the Cancel button

+Select the Internet tab:

-Setting Meaning Proxy ■ Direct connection to Internet/NAT: The control forwards Internet inquiries to the default gateway and from there they must be forwarded through network address translation (e.g. if a direct connection to a modem is available) ■ Use proxy: Define the Address and Port of the Internet router in your network, ask your network administrator for the correct address and port Telemaintenance The machine manufacturer configures the server for telemaintenance here.
+Setting Meaning Proxy Direct connection to Internet/NAT : The control forwards Internet inquiries to the default gateway and from there they must be forwarded through network address translation (e.g. if a direct connection to a modem is available) Use proxy: Define the Address and Port of the Internet router in your network, ask your network administrator for the correct address and port Telemaintenance The machine manufacturer configures the server for telemaintenance here.
 Changes must always be made in agreement with your machine tool builder